6 Underrated but Effective Conversion Optimization Techniques

 Forms like these can easily put users off.

-In most cases, less fields in forms = more conversions.
+In most cases, fewer fields in forms = more conversions.

-This isn’t just common sense; it’s actually backed by a considerable number of case studies.
+This isn’t just common sense; it’s backed by a considerable number of case studies.

-For example, Expedia increased revenues by $12M simply by removing a field from its checkout form.
+For example, Expedia increased revenues by $12M simply by removing a field and creating a more seamless checkout process.

 Your focus should be on minimizing friction and giving users a seamless experience by using as few fields as possible.
 As a general rule of thumb, anywhere between 3-5 fields is the sweet spot.